 Priority Areas for Case Studies/Examples on Community Mobilisation and Change of Practice at School, Community and LGEA level (provide full case-studies where possible.
-Otherwise comment briefly with examples to illustrate) Civil Society partnership with government SBMCs communicating and developing partnerships with other CBOs/organisations SBMC monitoring in and around school (teachers, environment, children etc) Participation/actions of traditional and religious leaders Actions of SBMCs to support inclusive education and child protection (include examples of SBMC action to address access and drop-out - provide numbers enrolled, numbers dropped out and brought back as is possible) SBMCs requesting and receiving support from government for school improvement SBMCs requesting and receiving support from government for school improvement SBMCs requesting and receiving support from government for school improvement
+Otherwise comment briefly with examples to illustrate) Civil Society partnership with government SBMCs communicating and developing partnerships with other CBOs/organisations oblines communicating and developing partnerships with other obostoriganisations SBMC monitoring in and around school (teachers, environment, children etc) Participation/actions of traditional and religious leaders Actions of SBMCs to support inclusive education and child protection (include examples of SBMC action to address access and drop-out - provide numbers enrolled, numbers dropped out and brought back as is possible SBMCs requesting and receiving support from government for school improvement

-Resource mobilisation (time, funds, labour, equipment/materials)

-Involvement of SBMC and community in School Development Planning

-SECTION 2: Advocacy: Activities Implemented Related to Advocacy and Advocacy Plan

-Include here any activities/actions taken in relation to your advocacy plan and advocacy issue.
-Include any outcomes of your advocacy.
+Resource mobilisation (time, funds, labour, equipment/materials) Involvement of SBMC and community in School Development Planning SECTION 2: Advocacy: Activities Implemented Related to Advocacy and Advocacy Plan Include here any activities/actions taken in relation to your advocacy plan and advocacy issue.
+Include any outcomes of your advocacy and how you plan to follow-up.
 (This section can be used to keep reporting and updating against your advocacy plan)